- Location: northeast of Kahta, near Adiayaman and south of Malatya, SE Turkey

 History of Nemrut Dagi

 The exact history of the Nemrut Dagi statues is yet unknown, and it is yet unknown whether it will be ever known.
-The site remained obscure from the view of the world till the end of the 19th century, when historians found it with the help of local farmers.
+The site remained obscured from the view of the world until the end of the 19th century when historians found it with the help of local farmers.
 The site remained like that for many years, ever since sunk into oblivion in the 1st century AD, from the dissolution of the Commagene Empire.

 Statues of Nemrut Dagi

 The tomb on Mount Nemrut was built by King Antiochus I, Theos of Commagene.
 The kingdom of Commagene was situated on the border of the Seleucid Empire and the Parthian Empire.
 However, the Seleucid Empire was completely weakened by the end of 80 BC, and Commagene was fast in declaring its independence.
 Mithridates I, a Roman ally proclaimed himself the king of Commagene and also created his capital in Armenia.
 He was succeeded by his son Antiochus I Epiphanes who set up his kingdom and ruled for 26 years.
 He was ruled by Rome until the empire became completely incorporated within the Roman Empire in 72 AD.
 It was Antiochus I Epiphanes who built his tomb atop the picturesque Nemrut Mount.

 The statues of Nemrut Dagi exhibit a high extent of syncretism.
 There are mythological and hieratic statues that have Greek, Roman as well as Persian and Armenian origins.
 There are two sets along which the statues are distributed — the tomb of the King Antiochus and the tumulus.